-The France World Cup 2022 squad has been announced – and the holders are without stars names like Paul Pogba, N'Golo Kante and now, Karim Benzema too.
+The France World Cup 2022 squad has been playing at full tilt so far, even without stars names like Paul Pogba, N'Golo Kante and Karim Benzema.

 France World Cup 2022 squad: The full team